bruno-yamada/zet/202109/20210920093803Z/README.md

 # Don't think of yourself as a "product expert"

-These has been bugging me for years, people can end up in a situation where they thinkg of themselves as more a product expect, like:
+These has been point for discussion, people can end up in a situation where they thinkg of themselves as more of a product expert, like:
 - I'm a AWS Architect
 - I'm a ReactJS developer
 - I'm a Jenkins expert